-To respond to any emergency, The Sea Ranch Association has in place an extensive organization of staff and volunteers prepared to check conditions in every neighborhood, establish any needed staging areas or shelters, and respond to medical needs appropriately.
+To respond to any emergency, The Sea Ranch Association has in place an extensive organization of staff and volunteers prepared to check conditions in every neighborhood, establish any needed shelters, and respond to medical needs appropriately.
 Read this page so you will know what to expect in an emergency.

 What is the Incident Command System (ICS)?